79t1ckz/R3-Syscall-Monitor/README.md

 # What should I notice ?
 This tool is only for WINDOWS and X86-64, maybe support more in the future.

-Logger module may be not very stable if you want to trace a RANDOM address. ( fxsave is not used )
+Logger module may be not very stable if you want to trace a RANDOM address. ( fxsave is not used, maybe used in the future )

 If you want to trace a game, counter is better.